 - Tracing the shape and cutting took almost as much time as EPP method.

-After some research, I found out that many people use the running stitch, and if you’re really good, sewing the 1/4″ Y-seams comes naturally.
-For the rest of us, we need to draw in those stitch lines to know where to sew and where to stop for the corner of the Y-seam – and that is some seriously tedious work.
+After some research, I found out that many people use the running stitch.
+If you’re really good, sewing the 1/4″ Y-seams comes naturally.
+For the rest of us, we need to draw in those stitch lines to know where to sew and where to stop for the corner of the Y-seam.
+Which is some seriously tedious work.
 So then, I had the idea of screen printing those shapes with cut and stitch lines on the back of solid fabrics to see if I could cut some time.

 While we have a screen printing business, there is still some time and cost involved to create a print.
-After I design something on the computer, I send the final to a camera-house that outputs a piece of film-positive (opposite of a negative) that we can use to ‘shoot’ a screen.
+After I design something on the computer, I send the final to a camera-house.
+They output a piece of film-positive (opposite of a negative) that we can use to ‘shoot’ a screen.
 Once we have a piece of film-positive, we lay that onto a screen that has been coated with photo-sensitive emulsion and shine a light on it to ‘burn the screen’.
-The light hardens all the exposed emulsion, leaving the part under the opaque black of the film to stay soft, and after washing it out with water, there is a hole or ‘open’ part of the screen where we can push ink through and onto the fabric.
+The light hardens all the exposed emulsion, leaving the part under the opaque black of the film to stay soft.
+After washing it out with water, there is a hole or ‘open’ part of the screen where we can push ink through and onto the fabric.